Deepanshu1908/Project---Health-Management-System-Python-/README.md

 The core concept of this project revolves around:

-• Recording food consumption by individuals with precise timestamps.
+• Recording food consumption by individuals with precise timestamps. \n
 • Tracking exercises performed by individuals with precise timestamps.
 • Facilitating the extraction of logged exercise and food data as required.